The need for cooling

 As we begin to realise the enormous scale of our future need for cooling across the globe, and the impact it will have on our energy systems and natural environment, people are increasingly asking “what do we mean by ‘clean cooling’?”.

-With Dr Tim Fox, Royal Academy of Engineering Visiting Professor in Clean Energy and Public Engagement at Exeter University, colleagues in the Birmingham Energy Institute and others, we have drafted the attached description [PDF].
+With Dr Tim Fox, Royal Academy of Engineering Visiting Professor in Clean Energy and Public Engagement at Exeter University, colleagues in the Birmingham Energy Institute and others, we have drafted a statement on Clean Cooling (PDF).
 We welcome comments on the description.
-Please send your comments to firstname.lastname@example.org.
+Please send your comments to email@example.com.

 Professor Toby Peters, Professor in Cold Economy and Fellow of the Institute for Global Innovation.